HOW TO SEND A GIFT TO THE UK FROM AUSTRALIA WITHOUT PAYING TAXES AND DUTIES

 Here’s our top tips on how to avoid all three:-

-1. KEEP THE GIFT VALUE UNDER GBP 36
+1. KEEP THE TOTAL GIFT VALUE UNDER GBP 39

 Why do this?

-- Customs duty is a separate fee to tax (VAT), and is waived for any item under GBP 135 in value with the exception of alcohol (see below).
+Customs duty is a separate fee to tax (VAT), and is waived for any item under GBP 135 in value with the exception of alcohol (see below).

 Avoid Excise Duty.
 While it’s perfectly ok to send lovely Australian wine or spirits to the UK, Excise duty will be applied regardless of the total value of your gift and the fact that it IS a gift you are sending.